My goal is to help you discover the true meaning of a healthy lifestyle.

 It wasn’t perfect...

-So I made a few more shifts - I started fueling my body with more food, not less, while listening to my hunger and fullness cues instead of ignoring them.
+I made a few more shifts.
+I started fueling my body with more food, not less, while listening to my hunger and fullness cues instead of ignoring them.

-I felt free — and I finally trusted myself.
+I felt free and I finally trusted myself around food in any situation.

 © 2025 Becky Fox Fitness.
 All Rights Reserved.